Cushman Tavern: Description

 Cushman Tavern was a large 2½ story wood frame house standing at the southwest corner of Webster Corner Road and Middle Road (Maine State Route 9) on a 0.5 acre parcel that straddles the town lines of Lisbon and Sabattus.
 The main block of the house had a side-gable roof and twin interior chimneys.
 It was attached by a series of ells (one two stories, the next one) to a barn.
 The main facade faced west, and had a center entrance flanked by sidelight windows and topped by an entablature that was interrupted by a half-round transom.

-The house was built about 1825 by a Mr. Dwindal, and was purchased two years later by Samuel Cushman.
+The house was built about 1825 by Mr. Dwindal, and was purchased two years later by Samuel Cushman.
 Cushman and his descendants operated a tavern on the premises for many years; it was eventually converted into a single-family residence.
-The house's principal feature of significance lay in a series of murals that adorned the hallways of the first and second floor of the main block, and the stairwell that connected them.
+The house's principal feature of significance lay in a series of murals that adorned the hallways of the first and second floors of the main block, and the stairwell that connected them.
 They were executed by Orison Wood, an itinerant fresco artist known to be active in the area in the second half of the 1820s.
 Cushman family lore recounts that the painter arrived in 1826, offering his services.
-Wood was trained by his father in the art of fresco, but took is ideas about content and form from the writings of Rufus Porter, whose artwork still graces walls across northern New England.
+Wood was trained by his father in the art of fresco, but he took his ideas about content and form from the writings of Rufus Porter, whose artwork still graces walls across northern New England.
 These works may have been executed under Porter's supervision.

-The building was abandoned c.
-2014 after the death of one of its owners, and stood abandoned until 2019.
+The building was abandoned in 2014 after the death of one of its owners, and stood abandoned until 2019.
 Declared unsafe by the town of Sabattus in 2018, it was slated for demolition in late 2019.
 Some of the artwork has been preserved.